Lesson 2 of5

 Outline of Malachi

 To the question, “How have you loved us?”
-Yahweh points out that Jacob was loved but his twin brother Esau was hated.
-Edom (Esau’s descendants) is a wicked country and will be desolated.
+Yahweh points out that Jacob was loved but his twin brother, Esau, was hated.
+Edom (made up of Esau’s descendants) is a wicked country and will be desolated.

 Sons should honor their fathers and servants their masters.
 Should not therefore Yahweh be honored?
 Yet the priests have despised the Lord’s name by offering stolen, sick, or maimed animals as sacrifice.

 “Have we not all one Father?”
-Husbands and wives share the covenant God made with them, but they profane the covenant by marrying foreigners and falling into idolatry.
+Husbands and wives share the covenant God made with them, but they profane the covenant by marrying foreigners and falling into idolatry, as well as by unnecessary divorce.

+The people recoil at the observed circumstances of God tolerating, and perhaps rewarding, those who engage in evil behavior.
+As a response, God promises to send an agent to work justice.
 “Who can endure the day of his coming?”
 Yahweh is sending “my messenger” (malaki), who will purify priests (“the descendants of Levi”), refining them like gold and silver.
-Return to the Lord and the Lord will return to you.
+Return to me and I will return to you, says God.

 “Will anyone rob God?”
 Rather than robbing God by bringing faulty sacrifices, the people should bring the full tithe.
 Then all nations will count God’s people happy.
 They will be a land of delight, and their names will be written in “a book of remembrance.”